xtechware/puppetmon/README.md

 * Login to the RHEL 7 host
 * If not already installed, install git by running 'yum install git', enter 'y' to confirm installation
+* If not already installed, install ruby by running 'yum install ruby', enter 'y' to confirm installation
 * Make whatever provisions are necessary for the host to access Github, e.g. set proxy environment variables http_proxy, https_proxy and no_proxy.
 * Disable GIT SSL certificate verification by running 'export GIT_SSL_NO_VERIFY=false'
 * Change to an appropriate directory to install the tool, it is suggested to use your own home directory and not root's